petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-query-parameters.md

 | `or` | Logical or | `price le 3.5 or price gt 200` |
 | `not` | Logical not | `not (price le 3.5)` |

-Note, the `not` operator needs a space character after it.
+The `not` operator needs a space character after it.

 **Grouping Operator**